organisciak/dissertation/document/5_design_objective.md

 A surprise with the feedback task was that workers did not slow down, but indeed performed the tasks quicker.
 The reason for this behavior is unclear.
 Figure @fig:relFeedbackByRank shows the correlation between time spent the ranked percentile that the worker was given, which does not show any clear linear pattern.

-The best we can speculate is that while workers in the 60th percentile slowed down to try to improve, the best workers were validated to trust their instincts while the worst workers did not care.
+One possible explanation is that, while workers in the 60th percentile slowed down to try to improve, the best workers were validated to trust their instincts while the worst workers did not care.
+The goal of the performance feedback was to give honest but poorly performing workers an indicator of lower quality contributions.
+This somewhat performed its function in the middle of the pack, but didn't compel the poorest workers.

 ![Comparison of the time workers in the Feedback condition spent on relevance judgments against their percentile rank, as provided to them.](images/relFdbkByRank.png) {#fig:relFeedbackByRank}

 \newthought{Work in the first-task training condition}, TRAIN, was not significantly different in quality from the baseline, which appears to confirm that training on one query does not assist in completing relevance judgments for other queries.

-Notably, TRAIN slowed down workers, as if the close training with one query made then sensitive to the nuance that other queries may have.
+Notably, TRAIN slowed down workers, as if the close training with one query made then sensitive to nuances that other queries may have.
 This did not translate to performance improvements, however.

 \newthought{As expected, time-limited workers} did not perform as strongly as expected.